Analysis

 A Talking Filibuster Strategy

 This piece explains how Democrats could have used existing Senate rules to force a real talking filibuster on voting-rights legislation.
-Rather than changing the rules, it shows how Rule VII and Rule XIX already provided a path to debate, votes, and greater political accountability.

 The Rules Aren't The Problem